typelevel/cats/docs/src/main/tut/datatypes/freemonad.md

 val (stored, _) = state.run(initialState).value
 ```

-Another example is more basic usage of `FreeT` with some context `Ctx` for which we provide `Future` interpreter,
+Another example is more basic usage of `FreeT` with some context `Ctx` for which we provide `Try` interpreter,
 combined with `OptionT` for reducing boilerplate.

 ```tut:book